 OLED is a display technology that enables thin, efficient, flexible and bright displays, TVs and lighting devices.
-OLED displays offer the world's best image quality - and enables future foldable and rollable displays (see more here - What is OLED?).
+OLED displays offer the world's best image quality - and enable flexible, foldable and rollable displays (see more here - What is OLED?).

-The OLED market is already a multi-billion dollar market, led by Samsung and LG Display with their smartphone and TV OLED businesses.
-It is estimated that OLED displays generated around $25 billion in revenues in 2018 (and analysts expect the market to continue its fast growth in the future).
+The OLED market is already a multi-billion dollar market, led by Samsung, LG Display, BOE and others.
+It is estimated that OLED displays generated around $40 billion in revenues in 2021 and the market is expected to continue growing in the future.

-For public investors interested in the OLED market, there are several good options:
+For public investors interested in the OLED market, there are several good options, includingL

 - Universal Display Corporation: UDC is an OLED pioneer, and holds many of the key patents in the industry (mostly around efficient phosphorescent OLED emitters).
 Virtually all AMOLED displays on the market adopt UDC's PHOLED materials, and the company experienced very fast growth in revenue in recent years.
 Universal Display's stock ticker is OLED, you can see the OLED share price here.

-- eMagin: eMagin is an OLED microdisplay pioneer, and has been developing and producing such displays for many years, focusing on the defense market and recently also on the consumer VR/AR market. eMagin's stock ticker is EMAN.
+- eMagin: eMagin is an OLED microdisplay pioneer, and has been developing and producing such displays for many years, focusing on the defense market and recently also on the consumer VR/AR market. eMagin's stock ticker at the NYSE is EMAN.

-- OLED display makers: OLED display makers can be a good investment opportunity - especially companies that have a focus on OLED displays - such as Samsung Display and LG display, BOE Display and more.
+- OLED display makers: OLED display makers can be a good investment opportunity - especially companies that have a focus on OLED displays - such as Samsung Display (held by Samsung Electronics), LG display, Visionox, BOE Display and more.

-- OLED equipment makers: There are several public equipment companies (for example Coherent and Applied Materials) that enjoyed the recent OLED capacity expansion as new OLED fabs require new equipment to produce OLED displays.
+- OLED equipment makers: There are several public equipment companies (for example Aixtron, or Coherent) that offer OLED production systems.
 These companies could be a good investment opportunity to investors who believes a new wave of OLED capacity expansion is near.

 For private investors who want to find early-stage startups, we offer the OLED crowdfunding arena, a new and innovative service!